SeriousGuy888/csc207-team-project/TeamContract-draft.md

 # Communication

-We will use this Discord chat as our primary communication channel.
+ - We will use the Discord group chat as our primary communication channel.
+Members will check for updates on Discord everyday.

-actively contribute ideas

-Be nice

-If stuck on something reach out for help and if someone reaches out for help don't judge ❤️

-Constructive criticism only!
+ - All communications will remain friendly, respectful and professional.
+ - Criticisms are welcomed only if they are constructive, project-focused and accompanied by suggestions for improvement.
+ - Asking for help is absolutely encouraged when member become stuck after making honest attempts.
+Members will not judge when somebody reaches out for help❤️.

-## Exist
+## Participation

-Don't disappear (eg. go on a trip, locked in for reviewing for a week) without noticing other members
+ - Members will not disappear (eg. go on a trip, locked in for reviewing for a week) without priorly noticing other members

-Members will attend all scheduled classes and team meetings unless illness or emergencies occur.
-(Let us know if you can't make it prior)
+ - Members will attend all scheduled classes, labs, and team meetings unless illness or emergencies occur.
+(Let others know if member cannot make it prior)
+ - Members will actively participate in discussions, contribute ideas and find solutions to existing problems rather than passively waiting for others to assign tasks to them.

 ## Collaboration

-Each Pull Request will be reviewed by at least two team members.
+ - Each Pull Request will be reviewed by at least two team members before getting merged.

-review each other's work?
+ - Members will constructively review each other's work whenever they are able to.
-(and be nice while reviewing)

-no pushing without pull request!

 # Accountability

-Finish the task assigned by deadline, or notice the group members beforehand
+ - Members will finish the task assigned by deadline or notice other members beforehand.
+ - Members will try their best to ensure their submitted work can function properly as expected.
+ - Members will provide honest and fair peer evaluations.

-## Team Activities
+## Preparation

-make an attempt to do the readings (so we can get marks on the tRAT)
+ - Members will make an attempt to read the assigned materials before class so we are able to complete the tRATs.

-## Vibecoding
+## AI Usages

-if you use chat just let people know lol

-( chat : any genrative AI)

-pls don't submit untested vibecode 🙏

-make sure you understand the AI generated code (at least)
+ - Members will let others know when a piece of code is AI-generated.
+ - Members will test AI-generated code prior to committing them.
+ - Members will ensure that they understand the AI-generated code they committed.

 # Decision-Making

-Decisions will be made by consensus when possible.
-If consensus cannot be reached, a vote will be taken; majority rules.
+- Decisions will be made by consensus when possible.
+If consensus cannot be reached, a vote will be taken following the majority rules.

 # Conflict resolution

-resolve merge conflicts in a civil manner
+ - resolve merge conflicts in a civil manner (note from Phoebe: I think this part refers to interpersonal conflicts other than merge conflicts?)